Greetings!

 My philosophy is that love is the ultimate catalyst for healing, change, and liberation.

-As a mental health peer advocate and a Friend (Quaker) in ministry…
+As a mental health advocate and Friend in ministry…

-I am led to work at the intersections of mental health and faith.
-I’ve always walked the path less traveled, and have found great inspiration in the lives and written works of the creative mystics who came before me— with a focus on journaling, spiritual direction, play, and expressive therapies, I encourage a path of healing that may not be familiar in the context of conventional practices, but is instantly recognizable to those with writing in their blood.
+I am led to work at the intersections of creativity and soul care, mental health, and faith.
+I’ve always walked the path less traveled and have found great inspiration in the lives and written works of the mystics who came before me— with a focus on journaling, spiritual direction, play, and expressive arts – I encourage a path of healing that may not be familiar in the context of conventional practices but is instantly recognizable to those with writing in their blood.
 Anyone who has ever turned to the pen or the page to heal what was hurting can find community and inspiration in my work.
-My workshops and groups are a place to experience communal care, and a space for people to share and grow through stories.
+My meetups and retreats are a place to experience communal care, and a space for people to share and grow through stories.
 And I strive to bring a love ethic into everything I do and write.
 My philosophy is that love is the ultimate catalyst for healing, change, and liberation.

 When I’m not praying, studying, writing, or running my business, you can find me reading and watching anime or sci-fi movies.
 I am also frequently found singing loudly and off-key, moonwalking across the kitchen floor, and showing no mercy to delicious food.

-If my mission resonates with you, I invite you to join me and we’ll navigate personal and entrepreneurial obstacles together.
+If my ministry and advocacy work resonates with you, I invite you to join me and we’ll navigate personal and entrepreneurial obstacles together.
 You can subscribe for email updates on my writing and upcoming events that may be of interest to you.

 Let's Connect!

-See my free monthly Substack newsletter with insights on wellness and self-care for creative entrepreneurs and changemakers.
+See my free monthly Substack newsletter with insights on mental wellness and soul care for creative entrepreneurs and changemakers.
 You’ll also be the first to hear about new writing projects and upcoming events!

 Pin It on Pinterest